 Technician jobs such as completing inspection sheets and carrying out vehicle servicing can be automated through software.
 Mobile forms app technology can empower technicians by creating a to-do list of jobs that need carrying out that they can sign off themselves as completed.
 Such an application permits workshop managers to oversee that the work has been carried out and it to be completed on schedule.

 3. Ensuring compliance

 Being recognised as compliant can be a cumbersome task, but the very reason that legal requirements are being acted upon is to ensure that vehicles are safe for employees and other road users.
 Imagine taking a vehicle out on the road with faulty brakes and the accident that could happen should they fail….

 All fleet vehicles need to meet certain safety standards before they can become operative which is followed by regular service and maintenance checks.
 Heavy vehicles must comply with the National Heavy Vehicle Inspection Manual to ensure that they are roadworthy in accordance with the Heavy Vehicle National Law following a recent toughening of legislation.

 Technicians need to have the correct skills and training to carry out compliance maintenance on vehicles.
 It is the responsibility of both the workshop manager to oversee the training necessary for the role and that records are in place.
 Failure to do so could mean potentially unsafe vehicles leaving the workshop but also invalidate regulatory requirements, putting both operators and other road users at risk.

 Fleet managers have a care of duty when tendering and selecting suppliers.
 Part of this process includes details of health and safety to confirm that a company meets full compliancy legal requirements of the business.

-Having a safety culture within your business boosts staff morale.
-Employees feel valued by working for a company that prioritizes their safety and who are prepared to put the necessary processes in place to maintain welfare.
+Having a safety culture within your business boosts staff morale too.
+Employees feel valued by working for a company that prioritises their safety and are prepared to put the necessary processes in place to maintain welfare.